 Vikings - The Beserkers

 - Weapons: Hand axes started off as essential tools for chopping and splitting wood, but they soon became the deadly weapon that we now associate with the Vikings.
-The Beserker in For Honor carries two of them.
+The Berserker in For Honor carries two of them.

 - Armor: You'll get a face mask and a hell of a lot of fur.
 Apart from that, your defense is all in your attack.

 - Fighting Style: The engines of death, ready to dispense a brutal flurry of hacks, slashes and charges at any enemy unlucky enough to be in range.
 The Berserker specializes in trapping enemies and then quickly closing in with a maelstrom of brutal axe combos.

-Knights - The Wardens
+Knights - The Warden

 - Weapons: The Wardens use a massive two-handed longsword which can be used for relatively fast attack and defense.

 - Armor: Plate armor on top of chainmail and some serious leather.
 The Warden isn't as tough as a Conqueror or Lawbringer, but they can still take a serious hit or two.

 Knights - The Conquerors